rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Slack/help.md

 # Description

-This workflow accepts a Slack command and performs a GeoIP lookup using the IPStack plugin.
+Use a Slack command to geolocate an IP address using IPStack's geoip database.

 Sample Slack Trigger Commands:

-`@Slackbot !geoip <IP Address>`
+`@Slackbot geoip <IP Address>`

 # Key Features

-* Geo-location lookup on an IP address from Slack
+* **Leverage Trusted Tools** - Attackers often spoof emails to make them look like they were sent from somewhere else.
+Leverage the tools at your disposal to investigate and enrich indicators automatically.
+* **Investigate Indicators at Scale** - Manually investigating every reported phishing attempt is extremely difficult to scale.
+Automatic analysis of common phishing IOCs reduces the overhead associated with every reported incident.
+* **Pinpoint a Targeted Response** - Positively identifying a malicious IP address allows you to block the phishing campaign’s origin, mitigating the risk of repeated attacks from that same source.
 # Requirements

 * [Slack](https://insightconnect.help.rapid7.com/docs/configure-slack-for-chatops)